Holiday House Tour: Tailor-Made Holiday

 Cookies and cinnamon rolls look festive packaged in Kraft boxes topped with ribbons and tags printed in fonts that resemble handwriting.

-Tessa uses the narrow built-in shelf below the kitchen window for seasonal displays.
-A tiny boxwood tree in a bowl fits her fresh and simple holiday scheme.
+The narrow built-in shelf below the kitchen window is perfect for for seasonal displays.
+A tiny boxwood tree in a bowl fits the fresh and simple holiday scheme.